Epic-Fight/EpicFight-Docs/docs/Guides/page2.en.md

 ---
 # Starting with Blender 3.6

 Epic fight uses custom animations for multiple actions in game, from drinking, eating to even attack combos.
-These animations are handled by Blender, a 3D open source software for modeling, animating, texturing, composition, rendering and video editing.
+These animations are handled by [Blender], a 3D open source software for modeling, animating, texturing, composition, rendering and video editing.

 It may seem overwhelming to work with blender, but here I'll only be teaching you the absolute necessary to work with epic fight.

 ***
 ## :material-download: Installing blender
-To install Blender (2.79) head to the following website:
+To install [Blender] (3.6) head to the following website:

 * [:material-download: Blender 3.6](https://download.blender.org/release/Blender3.6/)